divyasaisri19/SCT_ML_02/README.md

 ### K-Means Clustering

-K-Means is an unsupervised machine learning algorithm that groups similar data points into clusters based on feature similarity.
+K-Means is an unsupervised machine learning algorithm that groups similar data points into clusters based on their characteristics.

-Features Used:
+**Features Used:**

 * Annual Income (k$)
 * Spending Score (1–100)